PRL-PRG/r-compile-server/doc/rtype.md

 Nothing (`⊥`, subtype of everything else) is an empty union and null `RPromiseType`.
 Every other `RType` has non-null `RPromiseType`.
 Any (`⊤`, supertype of everything else) is union containing a single "any" `RValueType` that is a supertype of every other `RValueType`, and a "maybe lazy, maybe promise-wrapped" `RPromiseType` that is also a supertype of every other `RPromiseType`.

+Maybe merge `RPromiseType` into `RValueType`, add a new subclass `RNothingType`, and just use that directly instead of `RType`?

 ## `RValueType`

-`RValueType`s are specialized types, such as closures and primitive vectors, which have extra detail the compiler tracks for optimizations (e.g. call specialization and unboxing). `RType` being a union means that we can represent polymorphic types, like a number or string, closure or `NULL`, object or primitive vector or missing, etc. (which are presumably common since R is dynamic).
-These unions are particularly useful because, while they can't be optimized to any specialized element on their own, we can insert a speculative guard to refine to each and then optimize.
+`RValueType`s are specialized types, such as closures and primitive vectors, which have extra detail the compiler tracks for optimizations (e.g. call specialization and unboxing). `RType` being a union means that we can represent polymorphic types, like a number or string, closure or `NULL`, object or primitive vector or missing, etc. (which could be common since R is dynamic, e.g. a polymorphic function type which can't be specialized based on the input, or one where the return discriminant isn't inferrable from the input type).
+These unions are particularly useful because, while they can't be optimized to any specialized variant on their own, we can insert a speculative guard to refine to each and then optimize.

 `RValueType` also has one subclass, `RGenericValueType`, which contains no specialized details and may be a supertype of other `RValueType`s (the other `RValueType`s are disjoint to one another).
 The reason it can be a supertype of the specialized `RValueTypes` is so that, we don't need a massive union to represent the "any" type. `RGenericValueType` also encompasses "boring" types which don't have a specialized `RValueType` on their own, like `NULL` and external pointers.
 These are distinguished by `BaseRType`, which is a simplified type within `RType`.